 Theorem 1 may be of independent interest for those interested in the comparative static properties of Leontief systems (these systems play an important role in many areas in economics, e.g., input-output analysis).
-In our context, Theorem 1 has the following important implication:
+In our context, Theorem 1 has the following important implication.

-Corollary 1: An increase in firm r's stake in firm s never hinders tacit collusion.
+Corollary 1.
+An increase in firm r's stake in firm s never hinders tacit collusion.

-Corollary 1 follows immediately from the fact that for each firm i, $\hat{\delta}i(A') \leq \hat{\delta}i(A)$.
+Corollary 1 follows immediately from the fact that for each firm $i, \hat{\delta}i(A') \leq \hat{\delta}i(A)$.
 Given that PCO never hinders tacit collusion, one may wonder when it will surely facilitate tacit collusion.
 In the next corollary of Theorem 1, we address this question.

-Corollary 2: An increase in firm r's stake in firm s surely facilitates tacit collusion if and only if (i) each industry maverick has a direct or an indirect stake in firm r, and (ii) firm s is not an industry maverick.
+Corollary 2.
+An increase in firm r's stake in firm s facilitates tacit collusion if and only if (i) each industry maverick has a direct or an indirect stake in firm r, and (ii) firm s is not an industry maverick.

 Recalling that a firm that does not invest in rivals is an industry maverick, an important implication of Corollary 2 is that PCO can facilitate tacit collusion only if every firm in the industry has a stake in at least one rival.
 So long as at least one firm does not invest in rivals, this firm is an industry maverick, and by part (i) of the corollary, all other PCO in the industry will have no effect on tacit collusion.
-From a policy perspective, this implies that in industries with similar firms, antitrust authorities should not be too concerned with unilateral PCO since only multilateral PCO arrangements can facilitate tacit collusion.15 are cases in which an industry maverick has no direct or indirect stake in the investing firm r, or the rival firm s is itself an industry maverick.
+From a policy perspective, this implies that in industries with similar firms, antitrust authorities should not be too concerned with unilateral PCO, since only multilateral PCO arrangements can facilitate tacit collusion.13

-However, in the presence of multilateral PCO arrangements, Corollary 2 implies that in general, an increase in firm r's stake in a rival firm s will have anticompetitive coordinated effects and should therefore raise antitrust concerns.
-The only two exceptions to this conclusion
+However, in the presence of multilateral PCO arrangements, Corollary 2 implies that in general, an increase in firm r's stake in a rival firm s will have coordinated anticompetitive effects and should therefore raise antitrust concerns.
+The only two exceptions to this conclusion are cases in which an industry maverick has no direct or indirect stake in the investing firm r, or the rival firm s is itself an industry maverick.